by Yvonne van Houtum Blogger at Beer lover 14 April 2021

-All Trappist beers are abbey beers, but not all abbey beers are Trappists.
-Globally, there are eleven Trappist breweries.
 A Trappist beer is recognisable by the ‘Authentic Trappist Product’ label and can only use the name Trappist if the beer is brewed in a Trappist monastery under the supervision of monks of the Cistercian order.
 The Cistercian order, is a branch of the Benectines who follow the rule of St Benedict.
 Another key requisite for a Trappist beer is that all proceeds go to the living costs of the monks and upkeep of the monastery as well as good causes.
 They are forbidden from profiting from the beer.

 As mentioned, there are a total of 14 Trappist breweries worldwide, they are all members of the International Trappist Association.
 In their well-equipped breweries, they brew and sell their own beers, the high-quality brewing technologies guarantee the quality they are famed for.
 Belgium have at least six of these.
 In the Belgian Ardennes you’ll find Trappist monasteries and the breweries of Rochefort and Chimay.
 In the province of Luxembourg there’s the Notre-Dame d’Orval abbey, where Orval is brewed.
 The home of Westmalle is located around 20 kilometres from Antwerp and for a Westvleteren Trappist you can visit a village of the same name in West Flanders.
 Just over the Dutch border with Belgium you can enjoy an Achel Blonde or Brown at Achelse Kluis.

 La Trappe was the first Dutch Trappist beer.
 The Trappists who came to Berkel-Enschot in 1881 began brewing Trappist beer in 1884.
 The second Dutch Trappist brewery is Zundert, based in the village of the same name.
 The monks brew just one kind of beer under the name Zundert.